dempe/blog/resources/posts/books-2023.md

 ## *Foundation* by Isaac Asimov

 Whenever I read *The Lord of the Rings*, I get this feeling kinda like some mix of nostalgia and awe.
 In the LOTR, everything has a history a depth.
 Often these histories are thousands of years old.
-It gives the world a literary vibrancy. [^1]
+It gives the world a literary vibrancy[^2].

 *Foundation* by Isaac Asimov is not nearly the masterpiece that the LOTR is; however, interestingly, I get some of the same feelings reading *Foundation* that I do reading LOTR.
 But where the literary depth of the LOTR is in the past, the literary depth in *Foundation* is in the future, or, rather, we see it being built as the novel takes place over 1000 some odd years.
 We first encounter Hari Seldon as a living mortal.
 Through the ages, we watch him become a legend throughout the galaxy.